GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 * Non-functional requirements view - evaluates non-functional architecture properties such as performance or resilience.

 Design on this level generally requires a level of knowledge in technology, soft skills, and modeling that differs from the skills of a regular software developer.
+Although, there exist [alternative](https://blog.pragmaticengineer.com/software-architecture-is-overrated/) points of view.

 #### Architecture Styles